mohamuhsin/react-essentials/README.md

 # React + Vite

-This template provides a minim
+This template provides a min